 It did occur to me that language could be an issue here.
 Bit didn’t realize the repercussions until I faced it.
 I had downloaded some translator apps before leaving India.
 But I had no idea that Google doesn’t work in China.

 The next few days I had to converse with people with a sign language of my own.
 Sure, this was a hard experience but I surely had my learning.
 Also, I ended up exploring most places in China and South Korea along with the language barrier.
 So I see that as a personal victory.

 Looking back in hindsight, I feel that learning a few words of the country that you are going to visit will help you.
 The local people feel very happy when you talk to them in their language even if they are just a few words like hello and thank you.

-An individual like me who could barely walk straight in her own house recently attempted snorkeling at the Great Barrier Reef in Australia.
+An individual like me who could barely walk straight into her own house recently attempted snorkelling at the Great Barrier Reef in Australia.
 I am amazed at myself and at how the universe helps us achieve things if we really feel passionate about them.